CityCenter: Recent developments

 In 2016, MGM and Dubai World sold Crystals for $1.1 billion to Invesco and Simon Property Group.
 Two years later, the Mandarin Oriental hotel was sold for $214 million to hotel investor Tiffany Lam and Panda Express founders Andrew and Peggy Cherng.
 It was rebranded under the Waldorf Astoria name.

 By 2019, CityCenter had been renamed Aria Campus, after the Aria resort.
 The "Aria" name has also been applied to the Aria Express monorail, formerly "CityCenter Tram".

 In 2021, MGM bought out Dubai World's interest for $2.1 billion, gaining full ownership of Aria and Vdara, its last remaining properties at CityCenter.
 MGM then sold the two resorts to The Blackstone Group.
 The latter leased the resorts back to MGM, which continues managing the resorts.

 MGM also sold the Harmon site in 2021, to developers Brett Torino and Flag Luxury Group.
-A four-story shopping mall, 63, is scheduled to open on the site in 2023.
+A four-story shopping mall, 63, opened on the site in 2023.